Ōwairaka and Wesley water upgrades

 Project overview

 We are undertaking upgrades to the water network to cater for current and future development and population growth in the area.
 The project involves the construction of approximately 4,200 metres of new watermain with sections ranging from 200mm to 610mm in diameter, A new bulk supply point will also be constructed as part of the project.
-It will support 7,200 new dwellings proposed by Kāinga Ora, plus 770 infill dwellings within the Wesley neighbourhood.
+These works are supporting Kāinga Ora housing development in the area to ensure there is sufficient water supply for the growing population.

 Current works